apache/singa-doc/docs-site/docs/dist-train.md

 communication, and then pass it to all the processes.
 The NCCL ID is like a ticket, where only the processes with this ID can join the all-reduce operation.
-(Later if we use MPI, the passing of NCCL ID is not necessary, because the ID is broadcased by MPI in our code automatically)
+(Later if we use MPI, the passing of NCCL ID is not necessary, because the ID is broadcast by MPI in our code automatically)

 (ii) `world_size`